RasmussenLab/vamb/README.md

 We recommend prepending the sample name to each contig header from that sample.

-If you want to use binsplitting (and you should!), your contig headers should be of the format "{Samplename}{Separator}{Contigname}", where {Samplename} is some unique identifier for your sample, {Separator} is any string that does NOT occur in {Samplename} or {Contigname}, and {Contigname} is any unique name for your contig.
+If you want to use binsplitting (and you should!), your contig headers should be of the format "{Samplename}{Separator}{Contigname}", where {Samplename} is some unique identifier for your sample, {Separator} is any string that does NOT occur in {Samplename}, and {Contigname} is any unique name for your contig.
 For example, you could call contig 115 from sample 9 "S9C115", where "S9" would be {Samplename}, "C" is {Separator} and "115" is {Contigname}.

 __4) Remove all small contigs from the FASTA file__